 See how we display average pricing information, trends and market data.

 Find the vendor to meet your needs

-Market share concentration is high, with the top four industrial robot suppliers accounting for about 57.0% of total market revenue.
+Market share concentration in this market is high, with the top four industrial robot suppliers accounting for about 80.0% of total market revenue.
 During the past three years, concentration has been rising due to merger and acquisition activity by top suppliers.
-For example, Midea completed its acquisition of German robotics maker, KUKA, in...
+For example, Midea completed its acquisition of German robotics...
 Subscribe to learn more.